Appearance of the Breed

 COAT - Short and fine, without long hair.

 UDDER - Spherical, attached to the body over a wide area, high silky not fleshy.
-Front attachment should extend well forward, without forming a pocket between the udder and wall barrel, without being pendulous and with no indentation between the two halves, Teats symmetrical, placed well apart and pointing slightly forward, not large and unsightly, and they should be clearly distinguishable from the udder.
-Milk duct large and prominent.
+Front attachment should extend well forward, without forming a pocket between the udder and wall of barrel, without being pendulous and with no indentation between the two halves.
+Teats symmetrical, placed well apart and pointing slightly forward, not large and unsightly, and they should be clearly distinguishable from the udder.
+Milk duct large enough to allow a strong jet of milk to pass through.
+Milk veins, large and prominent.

 COLOUR - Colour and markings are immaterial.